sdv-dev/SDV/README.md

 0  Mobile Safari
 ```

-To sample a whole table use sample_table.
+To sample a whole table use `sample_table()`.
 This will create as many rows as in the original
 database.

 ```python